 The customer also wanted to use software recognized by Canada Post’s Software Evaluation and Recognition Program (SERP) to minimize return mail and also have a reduced postal rate.

-In addition to the software requirements, the customer wanted strategic advice and assistance in migrating their geospatial solutions to Microsoft Azure.
+In addition to the software requirements, the customer wanted strategic advice and assistance in migrating its geospatial solutions to Microsoft Azure.

 With its expertise and its range of diversified geospatial solutions, Korem was able to create a solution combining ready-to-use data and software with the insurer’s current platforms.

 The Spectrum technological platform, which is the core of the solution chosen for validating and geocoding addresses as well as for managing geographic risks, consolidates and validates data from various internal systems.
 Spectrum then determines the geographic coordinates of each location based on multisource datum, enabling an unmatched level of precision.
 In addition, Spectrum assigns a unique identifier to facilitate the traceability of address changes.

 Korem also helped facilitate the qualification of the insurer’s customers by implementing a business logic that automates a process that analyzes all the risks for an address in a tenth of a second for users.
 As a result of this automated background process, operational efficiency for underwriters and claims agents has improved, resulting in shorter quote times and fewer manual errors, while still being able to deliver a better customer experience.